 - Eat.
 Think.
 Design

-- Berkeley Entrepreneurs Association – helps members launch ventures through events and bring together the cross disciplinary teams vital to a successful venture
+- Berkeley Entrepreneurs Association – helps members launch ventures through events and bring together the cross-disciplinary teams vital to a successful venture

-- DiversaTech – DiversaTech works with startups and other technology companies to help interdisciplinary students leverage their skills and talents in industry
+- DiversaTech – DiversaTech works with startups and other technology companies to help interdisciplinary students leverage their skills and talents in the industry

 - Sigma Eta Pi (SEP) – SEP is a co-ed entrepreneurship organization with hands-on experience with startups